The Hussars ambush the fair of Hatvan in 1580

 As for the Ottomans, their military strategy was to “soften up” the enemy’s lands as far as they could: they destroyed the villages that were supporting the Hungarian and Croatian castles with food and spread terror deep behind the Borderland, too.
 It was the way of life between the “official wars” and this “small war” was considered normal unless artillery and siege engines were applied.

-However, the quick Ottoman units were received by Hungarian warriors who had once been horse-archers themselves and haven’t forgotten all of their horsemanship just yet.
+However, the quick Ottoman units were received by Hungarian warriors who had once been horse-archers themselves and hadn’t forgotten all of their horsemanship just yet.
 The Hungarians’ military success in Central Europe derived from the flexible use of both Western and Eastern warfare.
 They were faster than western cavalry but heavier than eastern riders.
 Read more about these horses here:

 The Borderland was made up of a chain of castles and fortified places where the rate of Hussar cavalry and infantry was 1:1.
 The Turks could be beaten only by endless counter-raids and ambushes, long patrols deep behind the “Turk” lines, plundering lands that were actually inhabited still by Christian Hungarians or Slavs.
 As the contemporary saying went, “the castle can be defended only in the field” which meant aggressive warfare.